Residents' handbook and purchaser’s information pack

-It is the responsibility of the Scheme Manager to professionally manage your scheme with specific responsibilities for the general welfare of our residents, together with dealing with any emergencies during working hours.
-They will deal with housing management and maintenance issues at your scheme and encourage the social welfare of our residents.
+It's the responsibility of the Scheme Manager to professionally manage your scheme with specific responsibilities for the general welfare of our residents, together with dealing with any emergencies during working hours.
+They'll deal with housing management and maintenance issues at your scheme and encourage the social welfare of our residents.

 While the Scheme Manager is unable to provide any personal care to you, lift you, or administer medication, he/she will be able to advise you on services that are available to you to enable you to obtain the necessary help and assistance.

-When you move onto your scheme, you will be welcomed by the Scheme Manager and introduced to other residents.
+When you move onto your scheme, you'll be welcomed by the Scheme Manager and introduced to other residents.
 The Scheme Manager will explain all services, local amenities and generally show you around.
 The Scheme Manager will also need to complete a Customer Record Form, which is used by both the Scheme Manager and Central Control, so that the appropriate action can be taken in the case of illness or accident.
 All such information is treated in the strictest confidence.
-The Scheme Manager can act as liaison for you both to the Longhurst Group office and the Residents Association where one exists.
-However, the Scheme Manager cannot be a member of the Residents Association.
+The Scheme Manager can act as liaison for you both to our office and the residents' association where one exists.
+However, the Scheme Manager cannot be a member of the residents' association.
 He/she is simply there to offer help and advice to residents where needed.
 The Scheme Manager will respect confidentiality at all times.

-We are keen to ensure that all our staff continue to develop and undertake training to ensure good service delivery is maintained.
-It is therefore acknowledged that Scheme Managers will attend various training events throughout the year, together with attending meetings at our offices.
-While this will mean your Scheme Manager will occasionally be away from your scheme, Central Control will provide cover for the scheme during such absence.
-For information purposes, during normal office hours, a notice will be displayed on the Scheme Manager informing residents whether he/she is on or off site.
+We're keen to ensure that all our colleagues continue to develop and undertake training to ensure good service delivery is maintained.
+It's therefore acknowledged that Scheme Managers will attend various training events throughout the year, together with attending meetings at our offices.
+While this'll mean your Scheme Manager will occasionally be away from your scheme, Central Control will provide cover for the scheme during such absences.
+For information purposes, during normal office hours, a notice will be displayed on the Scheme Manager's office informing residents whether he/she is on or off site.
 In addition, Scheme Managers will be expected to go off site to carry out duties on behalf of the scheme.

 Our repairs service includes: